Sandrro/sloyka/README.md

 ## Installation

-All details about first steps with SOIKA might be found in the [install guide](https://soika.readthedocs.io/en/latest/soika/installation.html) and in the [tutorial for novices](https://soika.readthedocs.io/en/latest/soika/quickstart.html)
+All details about first steps with SLOYKA might be found in the [install guide](https://soika.readthedocs.io/en/latest/soika/installation.html) and in the [tutorial for novices](https://soika.readthedocs.io/en/latest/soika/quickstart.html)

 ## Project Structure

-The latest stable release of SOIKA is on the [master branch](https://github.com/iduprojects/SOIKA/tree/master)
+The latest stable release of SOIKA is on the [master branch](https://github.com/GeorgeKontsevik/sloyka/tree/master)

 The repository includes the following directories: